lexnederbragt/canvasCourseCli/README.md

 Available:

-list_files    -u URL                        List all files for a course on Canvas. list_pages    -u URL                        List all pages for a course on Canvas. tree          -u URL                        List all folders for a course on Canvas. dump          -u URL                        Download all files and pages for a course on Canvas. view_page     -u URL                        View the content of a page on Canvas. add_page      -u URL -t TITLE -f HTML_FILE  Add a new page to Canvas. create_folder -u URL                        Create a new folder on Canvas. add_file      -u URL -f FILE_TO_SEND        Add a file to a folder on Canvas. update_page   -u URL -f HTML_FILE           Update the content of a page on Canvas. add_to_module -u URL -m MODULE_NAME         Add a page on Canvas to a module.
+    list_files    -u URL                        List all files for a course on Canvas. list_pages    -u URL                        List all pages for a course on Canvas. tree          -u URL                        List all folders for a course on Canvas. dump          -u URL                        Download all files and pages for a course on Canvas. view_page     -u URL                        View the content of a page on Canvas. add_page      -u URL -t TITLE -f HTML_FILE  Add a new page to Canvas. create_folder -u URL                        Create a new folder on Canvas. add_file      -u URL -f FILE_TO_SEND        Add a file to a folder on Canvas. update_page   -u URL -f HTML_FILE           Update the content of a page on Canvas. add_module    -u URL -m MODULE_NAME         Add a new module to a course on Canvas. list_modules  -u URL                        List all modules for a course on Canvas. add_to_module -u URL -m MODULE_NAME         Add a page on Canvas to a module.
 ```

+### General aspects

+* `canvasCourseCli` is _restrictive_:
+  - when an item to be added is already in place,
+    `canvasCourseCli` will throw an error
+  - when an item to is to be added to a non-existing folder or module,
+    or a non-existing page is to be updated,
+    `canvasCourseCli` will throw an error
+* `canvasCourseCli` is also _permissive_:
+  - using the `-f/--force` flag will add modules or pages already present another time,
+    or add an item that is already added to a module another time
+  - using the `-c/--create` flag will create missing modules or folders
+    that items are to be added too, or missing pages to be updated
+* added items can optionally be published using the `-p/--publish` flag

 ### Examples